Today’s Wonder of the Day was inspired by Audrey . Audrey Wonders, “Do Bugs sleep?” Thanks for WONDERing with us, Audrey

 One of the best parts of camping is being outside and enjoying nature.
-During the day, it can be fun to take a nature hike to see what kinds of animals you can find.
+During the day, it's fun to take a nature hike to see what kinds of animals you can find.
 But did you also know that it can be a lot of fun to hike at night?
 It’s true!
 A fun night hike can let you see nature in a whole new way.

 Have you ever WONDERed whether bugs sleep like you do?
 Do they have tiny little beds with blankets and pillows?
 Maybe they have cute sayings their parents say before bed, such as “Sleep tight!
 Don’t let the human beings bite!”

 Rest is an important part of the daily life of any living organism.
 You know how you feel if you don’t get enough sleep.
 It’s hard to do the things you like to do if you don’t get enough rest every evening.

-Are bugs the same way, though?
-Scientists know that bugs don't sleep in quite the same way that we humans do.
+Are bugs the same way?
+Scientists know that bugs don’t sleep in quite the same way that we humans do.
 For example, insects don’t have eyelids, so they can’t get any “shut-eye.”

 Scientists usually study sleep in other animals by observing brain activity.
 They haven’t been able to do so with insects, though.
 Still, they believe that insects do indeed rest each day.
 They just do it a little differently than we do.